redstackio/redstack-vault/tools/axios.md

 Indicators and methods for detecting this tool's usage:

-- Monitor network traffic for suspicious GET requests
+- Monitor network requests for unexpected GETs to JSON paths
-- Check console for axios-related errors
+- Inspect JavaScript for axios imports

 ## Related Procedures